uipath-certification/uipath-certification.github.io/_posts/2021-01-01-article-submission-checklist.md

 Always include an image!

+#### Tweet Storms

+Add a tweet as a part of the <a href="https://jekyllrb.com/docs/step-by-step/03-front-matter/">'Front Matter'</a> metadata if you're working with markdown.

 tweet: Every #goodarticle should have a few @Twitter tweets and smart #haschodes like #uipathcertified #rpa #rpatools #uipathassociate #devopstools